Isaaclipse/ctp-express-js-lab/README.md

 # CUNY Tech Prep Web Dev Instructor Express.js API Lab

-Express.js API Lab
-Overview

 Hey CUNY Tech Prep students!
 Welcome to our next lesson on Express.js using this API Lab!

 In this lab, you'll learn how to build a simple RESTful API using Express.js.
 You will create an API with basic GET and POST routes, which will allow you to retrieve and send data in JSON format.

 By the end of this lab, you'll: